wired010/Docker-Provider/README.md

 #  Deployment and Validation

-For DEV and PROD branches, automatically deployed latest yaml with latest agent image (which automatically built by the azure devops pipeline) onto CIDEV and CIPROD AKS clusters in build subscription.
-So, you can use CIDEV and CIPROD AKS cluster to validate E2E.
+For our single branch ci_prod, automatically deployed latest yaml with latest agent image (which automatically built by the azure devops pipeline) onto CIDEV AKS clusters in build subscription.
+So, you can use CIDEV AKS cluster to validate E2E.
 Similarly, you can set up build and release pipelines for your feature branch.

 # Testing MSI Auth Mode Using Yaml